 In the mid-20th century, new research was done on the translation and attitudes began to soften towards the JST.
 The pinnacle moment came when the 1979–81 scriptures printed passages from the JST in the footnotes, but little has changed from that day until ours.

-How has your study of the New Testament increased your faith in Christ and your study of the JST increased your appreciation for Joseph Smith?
+How has Thomas Wayment’s study of the New Testament increased his faith in Jesus Christ?

 I think more than anything, the study of early Christianity has forced me to explore the differences between Jesus of Nazareth and the resurrected Lord.
 It has been trying at times because so much of what I had come to believe about Jesus was presented to me as though the historical person and the resurrected Lord were one and the same.